gcama0062/GenesisCapstone-project/README.md

 # Key Features/ Components
-<br>-User Input: First name, last name, and date of birth.
+<br>-User Input Handling: Uses Python’s input() function and .strip() method to clean and collect data for first name, last name, and date of birth.

-<br>-Patient Lookup: Matches input to randomly generated patients.
-<br>-Information Display: Shows gender, email, country, and nationality.
+<br>-JSON Parsing: Extracts nested values like user['name']['first'] and user['dob']['date'] from the API's JSON response.

+<br>-Conditional Matching: Compares lowercase versions of name strings and exact date strings using if and .lower statements for precise matches.

-<br>-Fallback Display: Generates random details if no exact match is found.
+<br>-Display Logic: Uses Python’s random.choice() to select and display a random user if no match is found.
+(Adds gender, email, country, and nationality)

+<br>-Formatted Output: Displays patient data using Python’s .format() method and string concatenation to create clean, readable print statements.

-<br>-API Integration: Uses the Random User API for data.
+<br>-API Integration: Connects to the Random User API to pull simulated patient data.

 # Technical Challenges + Future Plans
 -Challenges
 <br>Matching user input to randomly generated data (rare chance of finding a match).
-<br>Couldn't storing the info in a CSV file
+<br>Saving the patient information into a CSV file.
+In a previous project, I successfully stored user inputs in a file, but I couldn’t implement that functionality in this version of the program.

 -Future Plans
 <br>Add search filters like gender, age range, or country.